Bupz782/Bupz782/README.md

   Become a systems-level developer fluent in **C, Rust, Go, Zig**, and advanced mathematics.

 - 🔧 Currently focused on:
-  - Systems programming (C, memory, debugging, compilers)
+  - Systems programming
-  - Mathematical foundations (via AoPS + problem solving)
+  - Mathematical foundations

 ---